MONO MEALS

 Eating nothing but pineapples for dinner.

-For people who are used to eating meals that have a lot of different ingredients and that require a lot of food prep, the idea of eating nothing but pineapple might seem bland and boring, but to me the idea of eating all the pineapple that I want is pure heaven!
+For people who are used to eating meals that have a lot of different ingredients in them and that require a lot of fancy food prep, the idea of eating nothing but pineapple might seem bland and boring.
+But to me, the idea of eating all the pineapple that I want is pure heaven!

 And while it can be wonderful to eat a meal that your mother spent a lot of time and energy creating for you, it can also be wonderful to eat a meal that "Mother Nature" spent a lot of time and energy creating for you.